opendataphilly/Open-Data-Catalog/README.md

         psql opendata odc-user -h localhost

 ### Update settings

+Copy local_settings.py.example to local_settings.py

-Update the database settings in settings.py.
+Update the database settings in local_settings.py.
 You'll probably have to update "name", "user", "password", and "host".
 It should look similar to:

         DATABASES = {
            'default': {